 Coronavirus (COVID-19) and Funerals

-As some of the lockdown restrictions are easing, we are still committed to ensuring that everyone attending funerals can say goodbye safely.
-Here are some of the guidelines that have been issued, both by Goverment and by individual crematoria and cemeteries.
+As lockdown restrictions are easing, we are still committed to ensuring that everyone attending funerals can say goodbye safely.
+Here are some of the guidelines that have been issued, both by Government and by individual crematoria and cemeteries.
 Please contact us if you have any questions at all.

 Firstly – If you are feeling unwell and feel you may pose a risk by attending a funeral, we would advise you to follow the NHS guidelines.

 Whilst the government is encouraging people to attend funerals, there are still limits being placed on the number of people who can attend and how they should take place.
 We have provided details of the current local authorities’ decisions below.

 As a responsible business we have also been putting in place additional procedures, and been liaising with others like us to manage current plans and consider future requirements.
 We also are keen to safeguard ourselves and those who might come into contact with us we continue to do this.